top of page

 EU Blue Card

-Overview page for the EU Blue Card according to Section 18g of the Residence Act (AufenthG).
+Lawyer explains: All information about the EU Blue Card according to Section 18g of the Residence Act (AufenthG).

 Share:

-About this page
+About this Page

 The EU Blue Card is an important part of skilled immigration law and the most commonly used academic qualification for skilled workers .
-On this overview page, you'll find a list of all VISAGUARD articles on the requirements for the EU Blue Card and the EU Blue Card application process.
+On this overview page, you will find a list of all VISAGUARD articles on the requirements for the EU Blue Card and the EU Blue Card application process.
 These step-by-step guides will help you apply for the EU Blue Card yourself.
 Our Anabin Guide may also be relevant to you, as an Anabin extract is (usually) required when applying for the EU Blue Card.

-Requirements EU Blue Card
+1. Advantages of the EU Blue Card

-EU Blue Card (Residence Act)
+2. Mobility with the EU Blue Card

-Advantages of the EU Blue Card
+1. Advantages of the EU Blue Card

-The EU Blue Card is very popular because, in terms of the legal rights of the EU Blue Card holder, it is the best temporary residence permit in Germany.
-Only the EU permanent residence permit (which, however, is a permanent and not a temporary residence permit) offers more advantages.
-With the EU Blue Card, you benefit from faster procedures, an uncomplicated change of employer, lower salary requirements in occupations with a shortage of workers, and the possibility of obtaining a permanent residence permit after just 21 months.
-In addition, your family members can come to Germany with you without a waiting period and can work without restrictions, without having to provide proof of language skills ( Section 30 (1) Sentence 3 No. 5 of the Residence Act ).
+The EU Blue Card is a residence permit for highly qualified specialists from third countries who wish to take up qualified employment in Germany or another EU member state.
+The Blue Card offers attractive conditions for academics and IT specialists in particular to live and work in Germany long-term.
+The EU Blue Card is very popular because, in terms of the legal positions of the holder of the EU Blue Card, it is the best temporary residence permit in Germany .
+Only the EU long-term residence permit (which, however, is an unlimited and not a temporary residence permit) offers more advantages.
+With the EU Blue Card, you benefit from faster procedures, an uncomplicated change of employer, lower salary requirements in occupations with a shortage of workers and the possibility of obtaining a settlement permit after just 21 months.
+In addition, your family members can come with you to Germany without a waiting period and can work without restrictions without having to provide proof of language skills ( Section 30 (1) Sentence 3 No. 5 of the Residence Act ).

-Mobility with the EU Blue Card
+2. Mobility with the EU Blue Card

 Many people wonder whether they are allowed to work and live in Germany with an EU Blue Card from other EU countries.
 Unfortunately, mobility with an EU Blue Card is not as easy as the name "Blue Card" suggests.
 Anyone who wants to move to Germany from another EU country with a Blue Card (so-called long-term mobility) must generally apply for a new German Blue Card or another residence permit in order to be allowed to work here.
 However, various simplifications in the administrative procedure apply (e.g., regarding the recognition of qualifications, see Section 18h of the Residence Act ).